On This Page

 The VA offers mental health treatment in many different settings—from inpatient mental health care at VA hospitals to weekly outpatient therapy sessions at VA clinics.
 You can even receive care over the phone using VA telehealth services.

-You can also use the Make the Connection Resource Locator to find counseling programs run by the VA or by other national organizations like the Substance Abuse and Mental Health Services Administration (SAMHSA).
+You can also use the Make the Connection Resource Locator to find counseling programs run by the VA or other national organizations like the Substance Abuse and Mental Health Services Administration (SAMHSA).

 It can be trickier to get mental health care through the VA if you don’t have a diagnosed mental health condition like post-traumatic stress disorder (PTSD) or major depressive disorder (MDD).
 It’s not impossible, however.
 The VA’s Vet Centers are one option.